gforge/react-typeahead-ts/README.md

 ### Specific props details

+#### The searchOptions argument

+Type: `(value: string, options: Option[]) => Option[]`

+A function to filter and/or sort the provided `options` based on the current input value.
+Compared to `filterOption` it allows you to sort the results any way you want.

+If not supplied, defaults to the `filterOption`.

+_Note:_ the function can be used to store other information besides the string in the internal state of the component.
+Make sure to use the `displayOption`, `inputDisplayOption`, and `formInputOption` props to extract/generate the correct format of data that each expects if you do this.

+#### The filterOption argument

+Type: `String` or `(value: string, option: Option) => boolean`

+A function to filter the provided `options` based on the current input value.
+For each option, receives `(inputValue, option)`.
+If not supplied, defaults to [fuzzy string matching](https://github.com/mattyork/fuzzy).

+If provided as a string, it will interpret it as a field name and use that field from each option object.

 #### The displayOption argument

-Type: `String` or `Function`
+Type: `String` or `(option: Option) => string | number`

 A function to map an option onto a string for display in the list.
 Receives `(option, index)` where index is relative to the results list, not all the options.
 Can either return a string or a React component.

 If provided as a string, it will interpret it as a field name and use that field from each option object.

-#### The filterOption argument

-Type: `String` or `Function`

-A function to filter the provided `options` based on the current input value.
-For each option, receives `(inputValue, option)`.
-If not supplied, defaults to [fuzzy string matching](https://github.com/mattyork/fuzzy).

-If provided as a string, it will interpret it as a field name and use that field from each option object.

-#### The searchOptions argument

-Type: `Function`

-A function to filter, map, and/or sort the provided `options` based on the current input value.
-Receives `(inputValue, options)`.

-If not supplied, defaults to [fuzzy string matching](https://github.com/mattyork/fuzzy).

-_Note:_ the function can be used to store other information besides the string in the internal state of the component.
-Make sure to use the `displayOption`, `inputDisplayOption`, and `formInputOption` props to extract/generate the correct format of data that each expects if you do this.

 #### The inputDisplayOption argument

-Type: `String` or `Function`
+Type: `String` or `(option: Option, index?: number) => string | number`

 A function that maps the internal state of the visible options into the value stored in the text value field of the visible input when an option is selected.